Pacific parrotlet: Social

 Pacific parrotlets are found living in flocks from 40 to 50 (Restall & Freile, 2019, p.
 208).
 Calls are high-pitched and rapid "tchit"; in flock situations this produces a constant chattering.
-In captivity they are best kept as a pair in a large cage and separate from other birds, as they are very social birds that need constant same species companionship, but at the same time they are very aggressive toward other birds and often fight and even kill one another or other species of birds.
+In captivity they are best kept individually with ample human attention, given their propensity for aggression, but can also be kept as a pair in a very large cage under extreme supervision, as they are very social birds that can benefit from same species companionship, but have violent tendencies under stressful conditions.
 The cage must be big enough that the weaker bird in the pair can fly away from confrontation when conflict arises.
+Parrotlets are very easy to emotionally distress and their reactions are dangerous to their health, so keeping them isolated from other parrot species outside of the cage is an absolute must.

 When initially introducing two individual birds to become a pair, this must be done gradually over a longer period of time.
 At first the birds should live in separate cages in the same room, after a while; careful and supervised time together out of the cage, and lastly when a friendship has formed; moving into the large cage for the pair.
 Preferably none of the birds should have lived in the large cage prior, since this can spark territorial aggression.